 History Of The Trophy Cub Sprint Car Race

-In 1994 Dave Pusateri, the owner of Trophy City in San Jose CA, came up with the idea of a race that featured a main event that was fully inverted, putting the fastest cars at the rear for a passing filled race.
-The event was called the Trophy Cup and its remarkable history continues this year with the 24th annual race.
+In 1994 Dave Pusateri, the owner of Trophy City in San Jose CA, came up with the idea of an race that featured a main event that was fully inverted, putting the fastest cars at the rear for a passing filled race.
+The event was called the Trophy Cup and its remarkable history continues this year with the 26th annual race.

-Last year, a new and improved format had full shows on Thursday and Friday with several changes.
+Over the years the format has been adjusted.
 To make qualifying more consistently fair, the drivers are split into groups A and B. Each group has its own fastest qualifier so two drivers will earn 150 points for fast time.
 Heat races are within each group, i.e., the A group has their own heats and likewise with B group.
 Once main events start, the groups are now combined for determining lineups, based on results from the heat races.

 The Trophy Cup has always been a cooperative effort among businesses, the host track, fans, and all the volunteers that shape the Trophy Cup organization.
 The event has earned the Short Track Race of the Year from National Speed Sport News, an award befitting the level of competition that fans have enjoyed each year.